invictus-integration/docs-ifa/dashboard/installation/dashboard-releasepipeline.md

 **Make sure to replace the `azureSubscription` value with the name of your serviceconnection as this value cannot be parameterized**

-Also make sure to change the ARM template parameters.
+Also make sure to change the Bicep template parameters.
 In these example files we are deploying to DEV, TST and ACC using a `B1` service plan SKU and a `P1V2` service plan SKU to PRD.
 Make sure to change and parameterize this according to your needs.

-If you need to overwrite more ARM Template parameters make sure to add this to the `deployScriptParameters`.
-A complete list of ARM Template parameters can be found [here](#ARM-Template-Parameters).
+If you need to overwrite more Bicep Template parameters make sure to add this to the `deployScriptParameters`.
+A complete list of Bicep Template parameters can be found [here](#Bicep-Template-Parameters).

-Afterwards add the [dashboard.release.yaml](https://github.com/invictus-integration/docs-ifa/blob/v2-documentation/dashboard/installation/pipelines/dashboard.release.yaml) in your DevOps environment as a pipeline.
+Afterwards add the [dashboard.release.yaml](https://github.com/invictus-integration/docs-ifa/blob/master/dashboard/installation/pipelines/dashboard.release.yaml) in your DevOps environment as a pipeline.

 ## Classic Release Pipeline
 Create a new release pipeline, starting with an empty template, with this naming: `{prefix}.Invictus.Dashboard`.